Rider Broncs: Men's golf

+Austin Devereux won the individual title at the 2021 & 2022 MAAC (now Metro Conference) Championships, becoming the first Rider golfer to compete in the NCAA Championships since 1964.
+The 2022 team won the school's first MAAC golf title on April 24, 2022 at Walt Disney World's Magnolia course.

 Women's lacrosse

 The women's lacrosse team will begin competition in spring 2024.
 Former FDU-Florham coach Evan Mager was hired as the first head coach on October 19, 2022.